ethicxz/ethicxz.github.io/_posts/2024-11-24-VL Redelegate Machine.md

 -----------------------------------------------------------
 b'010500000000000515000000a185deefb22433798d8e847af4010000'
 ```
-But we can try to brute force RID to get all users on the domain, for example with this python script :
+But we can try to brute force SID to get all users on the domain, for example with this python script :

 ```python
 import subprocess